BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 ## 8. Reality as Inconsistency Solution

 To summarize Luhmann's *operational constructivism*:
-We assume that systems and their environments are real, meaning that they genuinely exist.
+We assume that systems and their respective environments are real, meaning that they genuinely exist.
-However, this assumption can never be definitively proven from the inside, because there is no direct access to the environment.
+We concede that this assumption can never be definitively proven from the inside, because there is no direct access to the environment.
 Anything entering cognition is entirely constructed by cognition---it is a self-generated performance (Eigenleistung) of the system.
 Yet the fact that our knowledge---including our observation of living, psychic, and social systems---is constructed, mediated, and fallible does not imply that what we thereby gain knowledge of is unreal.

-Asking then about the conditions of possibility for operational closure leads one to highly selective and improbable mechanisms, most notably *autopoiesis*.
+Asking then about the conditions of the possibility for operational closure leads one to highly selective and improbable mechanisms, most notably *autopoiesis*.
 All existing systems must continuously reproduce their own operations; otherwise, they would dissolve back into their environment.

 Assuming (some) systems observe, it seems logical that (some) systems can observe observations.